japila-books/apache-spark-internals/docs/shuffle/ExternalSorter.md

 === [[insertAll-shouldCombine]] Map-Side Aggregator Specified

-If there is an Aggregator specified, insertAll creates an update function based on the xref:rdd:Aggregator.adoc#mergeValue[mergeValue] and xref:rdd:Aggregator.adoc#createCombiner[createCombiner] functions of the Aggregator.
+If there is an Aggregator specified, insertAll creates an update function based on the rdd:Aggregator.md#mergeValue[mergeValue] and rdd:Aggregator.md#createCombiner[createCombiner] functions of the Aggregator.

-For every record, insertAll xref:shuffle:Spillable.adoc#addElementsRead[increment internal read counter].
+For every record, insertAll shuffle:Spillable.md#addElementsRead[increment internal read counter].

 insertAll requests the <<map, PartitionedAppendOnlyMap>> to changeValue for the key (made up of the <<getPartition, partition>> of the key of the current record and the key itself, i.e. `(partition, key)`) with the update function.